7 But as you abound in everything—in faith, in speech, in knowledge, in all diligence, and in your love for us—see that you abound in this grace also.

 The Corinthian church’s love for Paul’s team was apparent.

 see that you abound [excel] in this grace also.

-If the Corinthian church excelled in four outstanding gifts above, they ought to stand out in giving.
+If the Corinthian church excelled in the four outstanding gifts above, they ought to have stood out in giving.

 Spiritual gifts can be static or dynamic.

 Giving takes place in relation to other spiritual gifts.
 All of it is ministry.
 Giving is a ministry.
 Giving is the outflow of the inflow of grace.
 This is faith in action.